JohnMVSantos/NRF24-MultiWii-Drone/docs/prototypes.rst

 |

 The prototype 1.2 is the third attempt at building the NRF24-MultiWii-Drone.
 This prototype addresses the issues found in the previous prototypes and introduces new design elements.
-The primary issue in this prototype is that the motors do not respond despire the joystick movements being correctly translated in MulitSim.
+The primary issue in this prototype is that the motors do not respond despite the joystick movements being translated in MulitSim.
 The drone keeps resetting and attempts to calibrate.

 **The possible issues are listed below:**